 Prior to 2020, a candidate’s overall score was comprised of the total marks from 5 interview stations as well as marks from the validation of the self-assessment questions completed during the application.
 Being as the face-to-face element of the 2020 interviews was cancelled due to COVID-19, scores were given only for the self-assessment responses candidate’s gave and these were not validated.
-In 2021, the self-assessment questions will be validated and this will count towards the final score.
-In addition, 3 of the original 5 stations will be run via an online interview (for more information see our interview page).
-It is unclear what proportion of the marks each section will contribute but our prediction is that they will be equally distributed.
+In 2021, the self-assessment questions were validated and this counted towards the final score.
+In addition, 3 of the original 5 stations were run via an online interview (for more information see our interview page).
+It is expected that the interviews will continue with this format for the time being.

-Previously the vast majoity of the marks on offer have depended upon your performace during the face-to-face component of ST3 selection.
-We expect this to be the same for 2021.
+The vast majoity of the marks on offer are dependent upon your performace on the day of the ST3 selection interview.
 The minimal appointable score is usually about 70% (i.e. candidates have to score at least 70% of the points on offer to be eligible for a registrar job).

-Please note: the information above is based on the T&O ST3 Applicant’s Handbook and our experience of previous year’s selection rounds but is all subject to change in light of the COVID-19 pandemic and government restrictions.
+Please note: the information above is based on the T&O ST3 Applicant’s Handbook and our experience of previous year’s selection rounds but is all subject to change.